 Try solving these riddles - the answers are at the bottom of the page.

-You answer me, but I never ask you questions.
+- You answer me, but I never ask you questions.
 What am I?

+- b.
+Peanut c.
+Cashew nut

-What kind of room has no doors or windows?
+- What kind of room has no doors or windows?

+- Which is the odd one out and why?